adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/IDEAS.md

 	- Leveless leaves all "progression" to be determined by stats and equipment.
 	- Leveled allows for simpler balancing
 - Primary stats?
-	- Strength (damage multiplier?)
+	- Strength (damage multiplier? stamina modifier)
+	- Agility (atk speed, dodge chance)
-	- Dexterity (chance to hit/dodge?)
+	- Dexterity (chance to hit, atk speed secondary modifier)
-	- Constitution (determines hitpoints and regen rate?)
+	- Constitution ( Hitpoints and stamina total and regen)
+	- Willpower (health modifier and magic regen)
+	- Intelligence (Magic amount and power)
 ## Skills
 - Talent tree?
 	- More complicated, but more "normal"